citelao/sensible/_coffee_shop/6-coffee.md

 Our guide to [HTTPS]({{site.baseurl}}/https/) is not part of the main course.
 It's a sidequest.
 I think it's interesting, clear, and helpful, but I also think that the content we've already covered is clear enough.
 You can make pretty good decisions about security without that particular technical knowledge.

 The Internet is a new world.
 It's different and confusing.
-But it's not a secret, able to be understood by a chosen few.
+But it's not a secret, only able to be understood by a chosen few.
 The Internet is run by people.
 Hackers are people.
 The Internet makes certain things easier, for both you and hackers.
 But I believe that if you understand how *people* use the Internet---and understand a bit of how the Internet works---you can make rational decisions.

 With the knowledge in this guide, a desire to learn the truth, and an eye for half-truths and doublespeak, you can stay safe on the Internet and determine for yourself if coffee shop wi-fi is safe.